benbjohnson/httpng/README.md

 There are a few limitations with HTTPNG:

-1. Unable to mark more than one element as exportable (`data-export`).

 1. Text directly in the exported element will not render.
 For example, placing text in a DIV (`<div>foo</div>`) will not render but putting the text in a span or p will work: `<div><span>foo</span></div>`